 In 2019, An Taoiseach Leo Varadkar TD, called to Aghadoe, Killarney during The Annual KWD County Clean-Up Day, to see first hand Kerry’s biggest annual mobilisations of community groups, Tidy Towns committees, sporting organisations, individual residents and families across the county.
 Now in its 8th year, it is organised by Kerry County Council and facilitated by KWD

-Close on 5,500 volunteers took to the streets, the roads, the lane ways, the beauty spots and the estates in Killarney and other parts of the country on Saturday to ensure County Clean-Up Day was a huge hit and a remarkable job was done in every town, village and all roadways in between
+In 2019 over 6,000 volunteers took to the streets, the roads, the lane ways, the beauty spots and the estates all over Kerry and west Cork on Saturday to ensure County Clean-Up Day was a huge hit and a remarkable job was done in every town, village and all roadways in between

 2012 began a huge initiative by a number of local groups and businesses in Kerry to clean up our County to make Kerry the first to have a “County Clean Up” of all our roadways throughout the County.

 Contact: e-mail: firstname.lastname@example.org